-Our current customer base includes Saudi Arabian Oil Company ("Saudi Aramco"), Chevron Corporation, Oil and Natural Gas Corporation Limited, Ente Nazionale Idrocarburi S.p.A ("ENI"), TotalEnergies SE and Qatargas Liquefied Gas Company Limited, who contract our rigs for varying durations.
+Our current customer base includes Saudi Arabian Oil Company ("Saudi Aramco"), Chevron Corporation, Oil and Natural Gas Corporation Limited, Equinor ASA, Ente Nazionale Idrocarburi S.p.A, TotalEnergies SE and Qatargas Liquefied Gas Company Limited, who contract our rigs for varying durations.

-For the year ended December 31, 2022, of the 24 contracts or extensions we entered into, 11 represented contract renewals with the existing customer.
-Based on customer contracts in place as of December 31, 2022, nine are scheduled to expire during 2023, four during 2024, nine in 2025 and 13 in 2026 or later.
-As of December 31, 2022, our shortest remaining contract term was approximately less than a month and the longest remaining contract term was approximately nine years.
+For the year ended December 31, 2023, of the 16 contract awards or contracts or extensions we entered into, eight represented contract renewals with the existing customer.
+Based on customer contracts in place as of December 31, 2023, eight are scheduled to expire during 2024, 13 during 2025, seven in 2026 and seven in 2027 or later.
+As of December 31, 2023, our shortest remaining contract term was approximately less than a month and the longest remaining contract term was approximately seven years.